nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     of the GIDs refer to nodes that are not created, an error is thrown.

 Test of equality
-    You can test if two GIDCollections are equal, i.e. that they contain the same GIDs
+    You can test if two NodeCollections are equal, i.e. that they contain the same GIDs

     ::

         nrns == nrns_2  # False
-        nrns_2 == nest.GIDCollection([11, 12, 13])  # True
+        nrns_2 == nest.NodeCollection([11, 12, 13])  # True

 Test of membership
-    You can test if a GIDCollection contains a certain GID
+    You can test if a NodeCollection contains a certain GID

     ::